xthz/Monokai-Lite/README.md

 # Monokai Lite

-> Note: This is the original Monokai theme, only the messy lines and italics have been modified
+> Note: This is a concise theme based on Monokai

 <br/><br/>